Series: Performance Dashboards

 Service level target is a contact center performance statistic expressed as “X percent of conversations answered in Y seconds.”
 For example, a goal of answering 80% of voice calls within 20 seconds provides a service level target of 80/20.
 You can set the service level target for each media type in a queue.
 Analytics uses this service level target to calculate whether you are within the service level % defined by your service level agreement (SLA).
 For more information about setting the service level target, see Create queues or Edit or delete queues

-Note: In the skill group row, the Service Level target displays a -.
-To view individual queue service level target values for each queue, click the + to expand the row.
+Note: In the DNIS Performance Summary view, the Service Level % is calculated by queue and will display as a – on the DNIS group row.
+To view individual queue service level %, click the + to expand the row.

 The service level % is the percentage of interactions that meet your contact center's service level target.
 The formula to calculate the service level % is: